bigchaindb/BEPs/23/README.md

     --peer http://10.240.0.7:9984\
     send -r16000 --mode=sync
 ```

 This command uses 32 workers to push 16,000 transaction of 765 bytes to the four nodes in the network.
-The generated `CSV` file with the results was then copied to another machine
+The generated `CSV` file with the results was then copied to another machine.

 ## Results
 Each experiment generated a CSV file containing the following columns: